How does cPanel's SRS (Sender Rewriting Scheme) feature work?

 =<- The various sections of the SRS fictitious email address are delimited by an equals symbol.

-LD<- This is another set of randomly generated characters.
+LD<- This is another portion of the hash

 senderDomain.tld<- This is the domain of the original sender.